 Success at eliminating this tail of under-achievement is attainable to us.
 But only if we are prepared to implement a research based/evidence based teaching model.
 And all the best research and evidence directs us to a model that is premised on putting human relationships at the front and centre.
 Being knowledgable is no substitute for being nice.
 That’s because we now know that the most effective learning takes place when the children are leading it.
 A teacher’s primary function is therefore, to provide a learning environment that enables this.

 An effective learning environment is one in which a high degree of trust exists between the teacher and the students, as well as among the students themselves.
 An environment that fosters collaboration.
 The teacher does this by listening to the students with an open heart, walking in their shoes, and by offering unconditional support.
 I teach 5-6 year olds so I keep asking myself, “how would a 5 year old be thinking and feeling at the moment?”
 It means that students need to be met where they are at, not where the teacher is at, or where the teacher thinks they should be at.
+It’s a ‘judgement free’ zone.
 It’s a flexible and organic environment that caters to every child’s individual needs and circumstances.
 It means that, to a large extent, a student’s difficult home life can be parked at the entrance to the classroom door every morning.
 It means that the teacher can offer an engaging and stimulating learning environment that encourages children to think, share, create and make cognitive connections.